Jerish7/Jerish7/README.md

 - 🤔 I’m looking for help with creating end to end projects in ML and Deep Learning

-- 💬 Ask me about Data Science, SQL and any other tech related stuff
+- 💬 Ask me about Data Science, Movies, Series and any other tech related stuff

 - 📫 Reach me: